Spitigala/Digit/README.md

 Team Members:

--Connor Harwood
+- Connor Harwood
--Sahan Pitigala
+- Sahan Pitigala
--Tuan Duong
+- Tuan Duong
--Pei Xiong Liu
+- Pei Xiong Liu

 How to run it: